Tunku Ismail Idris: Early life and education

-Career and interests

 Following a family tradition of getting trained in armed forces, with his late grandfather in the Malaysian Army and father in the US Army, Tunku Ismail aspired for a career in the Indian Armed Forces.
 In July 2003, he enrolled as a cadet officer in the Indian Military Academy (IMA), India's premier military training school located at Dehradun.
 He was commissioned as a lieutenant in December 2004 and absorbed into the Indian Army.
 He was promoted to the rank of captain in December 2007.
 His father and grandfather also had trained at IMA.